History of the Safety Razor

 The resurgence of interest in traditional men’s shaving has led to a market for tools once almost obsolete.
 One vital instrument to a wet shave is a safety razor.
-But what is it and why is it called a “safety razor”?
+But what IS a safety razor, where did it come from, and why is it called a “safety"?

 A Brief History of Safety Razors: